Produce Great Content for business growth

 Getting users to engage with your content is crucial.

 The algorithms of most social networks determine what to show and what to bury in users’ newsfeeds based on how much engagement a post is receiving.
 Each person who shares your post exposes their entire network of followers to the content, causing it to reach even more people who might be interested in your brand.

 Engagement is what allows you to grow your brand’s reach.
 Great content gets shared and thus functions as free advertising for your business.
 It manifests why your brand is on social media in the first place: To tell your story, grow your audience, create brand awareness, inspire brand loyalty, and ultimately drive sales.

 There are many small changes you can make to greatly improve the quality of your content right off the bat.
 For example, learn basic photography and lighting skills, take the time to style and edit your photos, use an actual camera (not your cell phone), and learn to write effective copy.
 If these just aren’t your forte, no big deal — you can always enlist some help to produce great content that gets engagement.

 Next, make sure your content strategy aligns with your business goals.
 Returning to the outdoor company example, if your July goal is to increase tent sales by 20%, you’ll want to offer a decent amount of content about camping.
 If your followers are in the market for a new tent, your content may just be the tipping point that encourages them to make a purchase.

 Finally, take the time to plan ahead.
 Set aside a day or two each month when you’ll plan your posts for the following month.
 Input these posts into a content calendar so you can stay on top of your social posting each day.
-If you’d rather “set it and forget it”, use a tool like HootSuite to create your posts and schedule them for a future date and time when they will automatically be shared on the platforms of your choosing.
+If you’d rather “set it and forget it”, use a tool like Buffer or HootSuite to create your posts and schedule them for a future date and time when they will automatically be shared on the platforms of your choosing.